Top 10 Programming Languages for Engineers

 But, with so many to choose from, which, if any, should one choose to learn?
 Let's take a quick tour of some of the most important, and popular, ones around.

 In simple terms, a programming language is a set of instructions used to tell a computer to do something.
 You can think of them as a kind of digital recipe to tell an electronic device to do something -- like basic arithmetic or even running your favorite computer game.

 Computers, unlike you and me, "think" and "talk" in binary (sets of 1s and 0s).
 Programming languages are a kind of translator that converts human commands into these 1s and 0s so the computer can "understand" them.
 Each language is slightly different in the way it does this, using differing commands, symbols, etc, to get the same basic end result -- a working program.
 It really depends on the language.

-There are two types of programming languages.
+Some are more or less universal, with others designed specifically for particular operating systems (like Swift for iOS or C# for Windows).
+But, all programming languages can generally be broken down into two main types.
 The first one is called the “high-level languages” and the second one is called the “low-level languages.”